PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 ## ✏️ Part 1: Building an MVP in three days

-PostHog apps were an idea of mine.
+PostHog apps were an idea of mine (Marius).
 I wanted a Google Analytics-style world map view and that required location data from IP addresses.
 While there were many services to do this, connecting them to event data was difficult.
 I decided to work on solving this during our Tuscany offsite hackathon.

 ![Map](../images/blog/how-we-built-an-app-server/map.png)